advancedLow RiskNeutral / Pinpoint Target

 Tips & Best Practices

-- 1Center the butterfly on your price target, not the current price.
+• 1Center the butterfly on your specific price target, not necessarily the current stock price — a "skip butterfly" placed off-center captures a directional move to your target.

 See it in action